Main Menu

 What to Communicate Internally and Externally

-Provide the sales team with segment-specific messaging that focuses on the value delivered.
-Externally, communicate price changes with clear value narratives, highlighting product improvements, service enhancements, and market context tailored to each segment’s sensitivity.
+Equip the sales team with segment-specific messaging focused on value delivered rather than cost incurred.
+Externally, communicate price changes with a clear value narrative, highlighting product improvements, service enhancements, and market context, tailored to each segment’s sensitivity profile.

 Common Pitfalls and How to Avoid Them